 The Northern United States, the American North, or simply the North, is renowned for its natural beauty.
 Aside from the seeming modern architecture, you can find laid-back communities that give you the small-town feel.
-Did you know that, even being big modern world that it is, the North is also home to some of the most well-known and best college towns in America?
+Did you know that, even being the big modern world that it is, the North is also home to some of the most well-known and best college towns in America?
 Our featured colleges let you experience what the most tranquil and smartest towns are like in a Northern college.

 New York: Poster Child for the Beautiful American North

-Towering skyscrapers, jaw-dropping glass and historic buildings made of steel, and quintessential cityscapes characterize the Northern American States.
+Towering skyscrapers, jaw-dropping glass historic buildings made of steel, and quintessential cityscapes characterize the Northern American States.

 New York is at the heart of it all, with its unrivaled scenic spots, history, culture, food, and people.
 New York City brings people from all walks of life together, and for more than 200 years, it has been the largest city in the country.

 It continues to outperform every city despite going through periods of crisis.
 New York has come out of many seeming rebirths and reinventions to move and dominate America’s urban landscape.

 The city personifies the grit of the modern world.
 There is no wonder why students are drawn to the Big Apple–it’s a college town on its own!